Exploring Dark Sector Portals with High Intensity Experiments: Executive Summary

 As illustrative examples, Figs.~\ref{fig:Vector-Summary} and \ref{fig:Scalar-Summary} present the near-term and future opportunities to probe the minimal vector portal and Higgs portal models, respectively.
 Dark photons and Higgs portal scalars are well-motivated dark sector benchmarks, may serve as a mediators to dark matter, and appear in a variety of UV models addressing big open questions in particle physics.
 A combination of operating, fully or partially funded, and proposed near term and future experiments will be able to search for dark photons over a broad range of currently unconstrained parameter space.
 As this example illustrates, and as will be highlighted in this whitepaper with specific case studies, there is great opportunity to explore vast uncharted parameter space and investigate the structure of the dark sector during the next decade and beyond.

 The dark sector science program has developed significantly during the last decade.
 Milestones in this trajectory can be seen in past community studies, including the Dark Sectors 2016 Workshop~\cite{Alexander:2016aln} and the US Cosmic Visions New Ideas in Dark Matter 2017~\cite{Battaglieri:2017aum} and the CERN Physics Beyond Colliders~\cite{Beacham:2019nyx}.
 Furthermore, the U.S. Department of Energy (DOE) Office of Science Dark Matter New Initiatives (DMNI) Basic Research Needs (BRN) report~\cite{BRNreport} has recently highlighted the importance of MeV-GeV scale dark sector studies as a Priority Research Direction: ``Create and detect dark matter particles below the proton mass and associated forces, leveraging DOE accelerators that produce beams of energetic particles.''
+In particular, the need to search for and study visible signatures of dark sectors is emphasized through Thrust 2: ``Explore the structure of the dark sector by producing and detecting unstable dark particles.''
 Already, the DMNI initiative is supporting CCM200 at Los Alamos’ LANSCE proton beam and LDMX at SLAC’s LESA electron beamline.
+It will be critical to continue supporting and expand these efforts going forward.

 Realizing the broad objectives of the dark sector science program, as spotlighted by the three Big Ideas, necessitates efforts and investments in several primary directions, including harnessing the potential of existing large-scale multi-purpose detectors, supporting dedicated small-scale experiments and facilities with high-intensity beams, and promoting advances in dark sector theory and fostering the community of dark sector theorists.
 Support for these projects and research activities will facilitate a broad and high-impact dark sector physics program during the next decade, with US scientists and institutions providing key leadership in this effort.